 After painting June, (featured above - the name a nod to a fellow magnolia lover in Virginia), the lotus flower captured my attention and sparked the From the Mud Series.
 Especially during the long winter months, painting florals brings light and joy to my studio work.

 Ole Glory was featured in the prestigious New Britain Museum of American Art and was created in response to repeated requests by students asking me to join them in their Veteran's Day assignment in my Foundations of Art classes.
+Ole Glory was also featured in Artscope Magazine , shown below.

 Ole Glory was featured in the prestigious New Britain Museum of American Art and was created in response to repeated requests by students asking me to join them in their Veteran's Day assignment in my Foundations of Art classes.
+Ole Glory was also featured in Artscope Magazine , shown below.

 This flag, set up as a still-life, once hung above the Connecticut State Capitol and was used as a muse in this assignment.
 I chose to paint this section of the flag because of the twists and folds that represent both the dynamics of the cloth as well as our nation's struggles and unrest.